Ganesh Nayak: Bridging Adventure and Environmental Education in Manipal

 Located in Ganesh’s hometown of Manipal, the Centre is home to a diverse array of wildlife, including birds, amphibians, and reptiles.
 While the campus’ forested areas provide quality habitat for these species, the broader landscape faces increasing pressure from apartment complexes, commercial buildings, and offices as Manipal’s human population grows.

 EPI’s Alumni Leadership Award is helping get these scientific surveys off the ground, and the first session was a resounding success!
-In July, third-year engineering student Tejas Rao led 26 MIT students and faculty on a 1.8 km walk through the Centre, identifying 37 different bird species in just two hours.
+In July, Tejas Rao 26 MIT students and faculty on a 1.8 km walk through the Centre, identifying 37 different bird species in just two hours.

 The energy and enthusiasm Ganesh brings to his work in Manipal make us proud to call him an EPI alumnus.
 His time in Baja California Sur with EPI’s Teacher Fellowship program showed him what a vibrant community of people working together for their local ecosystem can achieve, and it is clear that he is applying the lessons from his experience in Mexico to his hometown on the other side of the world.